FTC regulated: Yes

 With regards employees that joined the enterprise during the same semester, those with less family obligations will be dismissed before, even if that alters the job tenure order.

 Art.
-51 Ley de Asociaciones Sindicales: Worker's representatives enjoying employment permanence Will not be able to invoke this protection in cases of general suspension or ceasing of the Enterprise activities.
+51 Ley de Asociaciones Sindicales: Workeru2019s representatives enjoying employment permanence Will not be able to invoke this protection in cases of general suspension or ceasing of the Enterprise activities.
 In those cases where there is no general suspension of activities, but staff reduction by way of suspensions and dismissals in which the job tenure order shall be observed, workers enjoying employment permanence protection as established in the present law will be excluded from this order.

-Employer's obligation to consider alternatives to dismissal (transfers, retraining...): No
+Employer's obligation to consider alternatives to dismissal (transfers, retraining...)
+No

-Priority rules for re-employment: No
+Priority rules for re-employment No

 Art.
 247 LCL: Where a dismissal is ordered on account of a reduction of work that is duly proved to be beyond the employer's control or for force majeure, the worker is entitled to receive compensation equal to half that provided for in cases of dismissal without good cause (= 1/2 compensation for unfair dismissal).

-Compensation for unfair dismissal - Legal limits (ceiling in months or calculation method): An employer who orders a worker's dismissal without good cause must pay the worker compensation equal to: one month's wages for every year of service and every fraction of a year greater than three months, taking as a basis for the calculation the highest monthly remuneration normally and regularly received during the last year or during the period for which the services were performed, whichever is less.
+Compensation for unfair dismissal - Legal limits (ceiling in months or calculation method): An employer who orders a worker&apos;s dismissal without good cause must pay the worker compensation equal to: one month&apos;s wages for every year of service and every fraction of a year greater than three months, taking as a basis for the calculation the highest monthly remuneration normally and regularly received during the last year or during the period for which the services were performed, whichever is less.

 Art.
 245 LCL

 Mandatory conciliation is foreseen in Art.
-1 of Act 24.635 (Ley Nº 24.635 - Procedimiento laboral.
-Conciliación obligatoria previa.
-Modificación de la ley 18.345)
+1 of Act 24.635 (Ley Nu00ba 24.635 - Procedimiento laboral.
+Conciliaciu00f3n obligatoria previa.
+Modificaciu00f3n de la ley 18.345)

 Act available at: